defaultroute0/vksdemo/DEMO.md

 ## Map the objects created back to the supervisor VPC networking setup
 GOTO >> SUPERVISOR MANAGEMENT >>  NS01 >> CONFIGURE >> General
+- how we create a ns (ns02)
+- show how this is rendered in nsx quickly (vpc)

 ## Show the External VPC Block(s) / POD CIDR consumed by the ext svc, svc, pods  in NS01
 ````
 kubectl get pods -n ns01 -o wide    ##things in whole ns can talk via TGW range, 172.16.100 range